 Next start removing the wire nuts that are connecting the light fixture to the house power wires.
 The wire nuts are the little plastic cones that twist over the ends of two wires to connect them.

-Start by disconnecting the ground wire (which is the bare one without a plastic coating around it…or in some cases it will be green), then move on to the neutral wire (which is always white) and last you can disconnect the black wire.
+Start by disconnecting the ground wire (which is the bare one without a plastic coating around it…or in some cases it will be green), then move on to the neutral wire (which is always white) and lastly you can disconnect the black wire.
 By doing it in this order you “break the circuit”.

 Once the wires are disconnected, go ahead and remove the old bracket that is attached to the box in the wall.
-You’ll need to loosen the green screw which the ground wire (bare) is wrapped around in order to remove the bracket.
+You’ll need to loosen the green screw that the ground wire (bare) is wrapped around in order to remove the bracket.

 Begin putting your new bathroom vanity light fixture up by securing the new bracket to the electrical box in the wall.
 The new bracket will be provided in the box with your new vanity light.
 Be sure it is centered in the middle of the box on the wall.

 Once the new bracket is on the wall, you can connect the grounding wire (which is the bare one without plastic coating) to the bracket.
 There will be a little green screw on the bracket for this.
 Simply loop the grounding wire around the screw at least one time and tighten it back up.
 Be sure to leave enough ground wire at the end to connect it to the light fixture as well, which you’ll do in the next step.
-Check out the video tutorial above for a close up for exactly how this is done.
+Check out the video tutorial above for a close-up of exactly how this is done.

 Grounding is a safety feature used in home electrical wiring.
 In the event a live electrical wire comes in contact with metal, power will go back to the electrical panel in the garage (and then down into the ground via the “grounding rod”) as an important safety measure.